telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/angular-report-viewer-overview.md

 ## Requirements

-To successfully integrate the Angular Report Viewer component, ensure the following are fullfilled in your Angular Reporting application:
+To successfully integrate the Angular Report Viewer component, ensure the following are fulfilled in your Angular Reporting application:

 1. Required Application Version: